 - Change in focus to cleanliness from on-time performance, completion factor, and in-flight service.

 - Increased flexibility as it applies to restrictive type airline tickets.

 - Reduced size of sales organizations will impact TMC and corporate relationships.

-These developments makes the relationships between travel programs, TMC and suppliers even more critical.
+As the travel industry continues to fluctuate, the relationships between travel programs, TMC and suppliers are even more critical.